ARM-software/psa-api/doc/ext-pqc/api/mldsa.rst

             The standardization of exchange formats for ML-DSA public and private keys is in progress, but final documents have not been published.
             See :cite-title:`LAMPS-MLDSA`.

-            The current proposed format is based on the current expected outcome of that process.
+            The current proposed format is based on the expected outcome of that process.

         An ML-DSA key pair is the :math:`(pk,sk)` pair of public key and secret key, which are generated from a secret 32-byte seed, :math:`\xi`.
 See `[FIPS204]` §5.1.